 Agni Tirtham is famous among the pilgrims for the holy bath during the sunrise.
 Pilgrims prefer to take bath first at Agni Tirtham before visiting the Rameshwaram temple.
 It is believed that taking bath in Agni Tirtham will vanish all your sins and will make you pure.
 By doing the immersion of ashes of dead people in Agni Tirtham will bring peace to their soul.

 The mythological story behind Agni Tirtham says that, after rescuing Sita from the demon Ravana, Lord Rama says to Sita that he rescued her from Demon Ravana and done with his duty but he denied to accept Sita.
-Lord Rama said, “You may have been touched by the Demon Ravana, How can I know that you are pure” and indicates the distrust on Sita’s Purity.
+Lord Rama said, “You may have been touched by the Demon Ravana, How can I know that you are pure” and indicates the distrust of Sita’s Purity.
 That was a very painful moment for Sita.
 No pain is greater than being rejected by Lord Rama, and that too after the longtime separation.
-Sita gets angry on Lord Rama and told to Rama’s brother Lakshmana to set the fire and she decided to enter into flames.
+Sita gets angry with Lord Rama and told to Rama’s brother Lakshmana to set the fire and she decided to enter into flames.
 She prayed to God of Fire to protect her as she was totally pure.
-In the result of her prayer, the fire didn’t hurt her.
+As a result of her prayer, the fire didn’t hurt her.
 God of Fire appeared and told Lord Rama that Sita is fully pure.
 Lord Rama felt delighted and with the smiled tears in his eyes, he accepted Sita with full of love.
-Lord Rama clarified to Sita that he never had any doubts upon her purity.
+Lord Rama clarified to Sita that he never had any doubts about her purity.
 But being a king he wanted that no-one should point on Sita’s purity in his kingdom.
-People of his kingdom should always respect their Queen without having any doubt on her purity.
+People of his kingdom should always respect their Queen without having any doubt about her purity.

-After Lord Rama accept Sita, God of Fire asked Lord Rama that where he can purify himself as he touched a pure and sinless woman(Sita).
+After Lord Rama accepted Sita, God of Fire asked Lord Rama that where he can purify himself as he touched a pure and sinless woman(Sita).
 Lord Rama asked him to take bath in the ocean to purify his sins.
 Since then that place is known as Agni Tirtham.

 I enjoyed the beautiful sunrise from Agni Tirtham.
-After that, I came to the hotel and got ready to visit Rameshwaram temple which is one of the Twelve Jyotirlinga in India.
+After that, I came to the hotel and got ready to visit the Rameshwaram temple which is one of the Twelve Jyotirlinga in India.
 Before I started this trip, my mother told me an interesting story about Rameshwaram Jyotirlinga.

-After winning the battle from Ravana, Lord Rama along with Sita, Lakshmana, Lord Hanuman and whole Vaanar Sena, took stay at Gandhamadana mountain range for few days.
+After winning the battle from Ravana, Lord Rama along with Sita, Lakshmana, Lord Hanuman and the whole Vaanar Sena, took a stay at Gandhamadana mountain range for few days.
 Lord Rama was feeling a little guilty after killing Ravana.
 So the saints at Gandhamadana Mountain asked Lord Rama to worship Lord Shiva by establishing the Shivling.
 Lord Rama sends Lord Hanuman to Kailash Parvat to bring the Shivling from Lord Shiva.
 At the time when Lord Hanuman reached Kailash Parvat, Lord Shiva was not present there.
-So Lord Hanuman started waiting and worshiping for Lord Shiva.
-It took few months for Lord Shiva to return.
-Lord Shiva saw that Lord Hanuman is waiting and worshiping for him since last few months.
+So Lord Hanuman started waiting and worshipping Lord Shiva.
+It took a few months for Lord Shiva to return.
+Lord Shiva saw that Lord Hanuman is waiting and worshipping for him for the last few months.
 Lord Shiva gets pleased with Lord Hanuman’s worship and gives him the Shivling.
-At another hand, here at Gandhamadana, everyone was waiting for Lord Hanuman since last few months.
+At another hand, here at Gandhamadana, everyone was waiting for Lord Hanuman for the last few months.
 After the long wait for Lord Hanuman, Saints at Gandhamadana asked Sita to make the Shivling from sand and to establish that Shivling.
 The moment when Sita established that Shivling which is made by her, Lord Hanuman returns from Kailash Parvat with the Shivling given by Lord Shiva.
 Now they had two Shivlings.
 Lord Hanuman felt a little sad about being late.
 So Lord Rama asked him to establish the Shivling which he brought from Lord Shiva just beside the Shivling which is established by Sita.
 And then that Shivling is called as Hanumatishwar.

-Today Rameshwaram is considered as one of the holiest places in India to Hindus, and also a part of the Char Dham pilgrimage.
+Today Rameshwaram is considered one of the holiest places in India to Hindus, and also a part of the Char Dham pilgrimage.
 It was such a blessed feeling after visiting Rameshwaram Temple.
 Nearly by 10 AM, I got free from my visit to Rameshwaram Temple.
 I return to the hotel and started packing my bag to leave Rameshwaram.
 But wait!!
 The most exciting part is yet to be explored.
 And it’s Abdul Kalam Memorial.
 It is the Burial place of Dr. APJ Abdul Kalam.
 It is located at 3.5 KMs distance from Rameshwaram Bus Stop on Madurai-Rameshwaram main road.

 Being an Indian who doesn’t know about this Legend?
 Missile Man of India.
 During my college days, I had read the autobiography of APJ Abdul Kalam, Wings of Fire.
 This book showed me the whole life of this Legend.
-How he took his education in childhood, how he achieved a remarkable place in his career, his contributions for our country and many more inspiring incidents.
+How he took his education in childhood, how he achieved a remarkable place in his career, his contributions to our country and many more inspiring incidents.
 Since then Dr. APJ Abdul Kalam became one of my inspiring Idols.
 He is a true Hero.
 Honestly, I don’t have any proper words, by which I can describe his life.
 But I will tell you one small incident which shows the Simplicity and Humbleness of this Legend.

-When Dr. APJ Kalam was working in DRDO(Defence Research and Development Organisation), his one of the subordinate scientists asked APJ Kalam for leaving early from office as he had promised to take his kids to an exhibition.
+When Dr APJ Kalam was working in DRDO(Defence Research and Development Organisation), one of his subordinate scientists asked APJ Kalam for leaving early from office as he had promised to take his kids to an exhibition.
 APJ Kalam accepted his request generously.
 However, that scientist got too busy with his work that he didn’t realize that it’s been 8:30 PM on the clock.
 He looked for APJ Kalam, but he was not present at the lab.
-He felt sad about his kids, as he broke his promise for taking them to an exhibition by getting too busy in his work.
+He felt sad about his kids, as he broke his promise for taking them to an exhibition by getting too busy with his work.
 With that sad feeling, he went back home.
 He found that his kids weren’t there.
 When he asked his wife about the kids, she said that his manager came in the early evening and took the kids for an exhibition.
-APJ Kalam noticed that the scientist is too busy in his work and he won’t make it to leave the office early.
+APJ Kalam noticed that the scientist is too busy with his work and he won’t make it to leave the office early.
 But if he promised his kids, so they should definitely go to an exhibition.
 So APJ Kalam decides himself to take his kids to an exhibition.

 This shows the loving and caring nature of APJ Abdul Kalam for others.
 This was one of the reasons why he was so loved and admired by the people across the country.
 I got Goosebumps while I was standing at the Burial Place of APJ Abdul Kalam.
 I was feeling proud by standing there.
 It was one of the great moments I had on my trip.
 And that moment inspired me a lot.

-After visiting the Legend I started my journey for the southern tip of India, Kanyakumari.
+After visiting the Legend I started my journey to the southern tip of India, Kanyakumari.
 There wasn’t any direct bus service from Rameshwaram to Kanyakumari.
 So I decided to do my journey in parts.
 I went to Ramanathapuram from Rameshwaram where I had awesome South Indian lunch.
 From Ramanathapuram, I took the bus for Tirunelveli.
 And last, from Tirunelveli, I took the bus for Kanyakumari.
 By doing this road journey, I explored some villages of Tamilnadu which came on my way to Kanyakumari.
-Luckily I got the chance to have few words with the local people in the bus.
+Luckily I got the chance to have few words with the local people on the bus.
 And this gave me a little idea as well about their living style and their culture.
 Nearly at 10 PM I reached Kanyakumari and signed off for the day.